FollySoft/BlinkBook/QuickMatch/README.md

 ## WIN CONDITION
 The first player to match their color 10 times wins!
 This will be indicated by all tiles in play displaying the winning player's color.

-To **reset** your board and start a new game, double-press any of the Blinks in play.
+To **reset** your board and start a new game, press and hold the button any of the Blinks in play for 3 seconds.